andresgur/mind_the_gaps/README.md

  `pip install .`
 # Warning
 Users are welcome to use/test the code and provide feedback but beware, the code is still in alpha phase, so expect bugs, errors and crashes!
 If you are intending to use the code, my recommendation would be to get in touch first!
-# Usage
-See the jupyter-notebook tutorial in the notebooks folder

 ## Usage
 The code can be used as a standalone to generate lightcurves or as it is desineg for, to test for a periodicity in a lightcurve.
 At a minimum your lightcurve should have timestamps, rates, uncertainties and exposures, and it can also contain background rates and uncertainties on the background.

 Usually the first task is to identify the null hypothesis (a stochastic-only model) and the alternative model, which contains the periodic component (stochastic model + periodic component).
 To see how to go about model selection, see the notebook in [tutorials](https://github.com/andresgur/mind_the_gaps/tree/main/notebooks).
 Once you've established these two (note you can also have several sets of null hypothesis and alternative model) we follow the method outlined by [Protassov et al. 2002](https://pages.github.com/](https://ui.adsabs.harvard.edu/abs/2002ApJ...571..545P/abstract))